posunero/sql-analyzer/memory_bank/snowflake_full_core_coverage.md

 ## 9. Analyzer & Engine Integration
 To wire up new grammar rules into our semantic analysis pass, update the `SQLVisitor` and confirm the `AnalysisEngine` supports the new action types.

+**Note:** Apply all visitor updates in a single patch *after* completing all grammar changes.
+This allows one end‑to‑end run of parser + visitor tests, ensuring the whole pipeline is correct.

 ### 9.1 SQLVisitor Updates
+0. Bundle and apply all changes below in one commit once all grammar edits are in place.
 1. In `sql_analyzer/parser/visitor.py`, locate the `stmt_type_mapping` inside the `statement(self, tree)` method and add entries for each new statement:
 ```python
 stmt_type_mapping.update({